-HERE'S WHAT PEOPLE IN OREGON & SW WASHINGTON ARE SAYING ABOUT CHI RUNNING & CHI WALKING, AND ABOUT THE SERVICES OF RUNNING MINDFULLY, INC.:
+HERE'S WHAT PEOPLE IN OREGON & SW WASHINGTON ARE SAYING ABOUT CHI RUNNING & CHI WALKING, ABOUT YOGA FOR RUNNERS & WALKERS, AND ABOUT WORKING WITH ALICE:

 Dear Alice: I want to thank you so much for the Chi Running class you taught last summer.
 My goal was to run a 1/2 marathon on my 50th birthday.
 On May 15th, I turned 50 and successfully crossed the finish line of the Capitol City Marathon in Olympia, Washington.
 (I did the 1/2.)
 I have been plagued by Baker's Cysts at the back of my left knee for several years and thought that I would not be able to run more than 5 or 6 mi/session.
 However, I followed the Chi Running method and although my knee was not "normal" I was able to body sense around the issue and make adjustments.
 I followed Danny Dreyer's marathon training program with adjustments, and it was most helpful.
 I am thrilled and am a believer in the method.
 As a physical therapist, I treat many runners and patients of Dr. McClanahan's.
 (Portland podiatrist Dr. Ray McClanahan of Northwest Foot & Ankle Clinic - http://nwfootankle.com/.)
 I encourage them to consider the Chi Running method and refer your name to them.
 Thank you again - I am so excited about running and having the option to participate in 1/2 marathon runs.